Saturday, May 2, 2026

 Cary Edmondson-Imagn Images

-Adidas claims that sneaker website Sole Retriever stole images of upcoming Anthony Edwards and Donovan Mitchell shoe releases and used them to try and extort the company for special treatment.
+Adidas claims that sneaker website Sole Retriever stole images of upcoming shoe releases for NBA players Anthony Edwards and Donovan Mitchell and used them to try to extort the company for special treatment.

 The lawsuit, filed March 12 in Oregon federal court, names as defendants Sole Retriever, its founder Harris Monoson, and five unidentified individuals—who Adidas believes could include its own employees.
 It alleges that Sole Retriever conspired last summer with the unnamed individuals to steal “confidential proprietary designs,” including for upcoming Edwards and Mitchell sneaker releases.
 (Edwards and Mitchell both have signature shoe deals with Adidas.)

-When Adidas declined, Sole Retriever published the sneaker designs on social media, the suit says.
+When Adidas declined, Sole Retriever “retaliated by posting the stolen information to the world” on social media, the suit says.
 According to Adidas, this infringed upon “exclusive” copyrights it owns.

 Example of allegedly unlawful post from Adidas lawsuit